-The NEIU Angelina Pedroso Center for Diversity and Intercultural Affairs constitutes six collaborating, student centered identitity based resource centers.
-The Centers include the African & African American Resource Center, Asian & Global Resource Center, Latino/a Resource Center, LGBTQA Resource Center, and Women's Resource Center.
+The NEIU Angelina Pedroso Center for Diversity and Intercultural Affairs is comprised of six collaborating, student-centered, identitity-based resource centers.
+The Centers include the African & African American Resource Center, Asian & Global Resource Center, Latino/a Resource Center, LGBTQA Resource Center, Undocumented Student Resources, and Women's Resource Center.

-To learn more about the APC, check out their websites, which include information on: programs and events, social justice workshops, and student, faculty, and staff identitidy based resources.
+To learn more about the Angelina Pedroso Center, check out their websites, which include information on: programs and events, social justice workshops, and student, faculty, and staff identitidy based resources.
 Below are a few program highlights of each office.

 Pedroso Center Program Highlights